 Just make sure that you let your personality shine through and write in the same tone of voice that your audience can expect from the rest of your blog.

-Contact Page: On this page, you need to add information for how your readers, clients, and followers can reach you.
+Contact Page: On this page, you need to add information on how your readers, clients, and followers can reach you.
 This includes email, phone number, skype, social media, or any other means of contacting you that you want to use.

 Make sure to include a contact form on the page to make it easy for anyone to reach you quickly with comments, questions, or feedback.

 You might also consider adding a creative commons license to your photography blog.
 This tells people what they are allowed to do with your images and photos.

 Once you’ve added these essential pages and a logo, it’s time to start blogging.

 8. Begin Blogging